 Free Walking Tour

-This is a great way to see Chania through a locals eyes.
+This is a great way to see Chania City through a local’s eyes.
 They will be able to answer all your questions and give you advice on the best things to see and do and what to avoid.

 Segway Tour

-In all the tours above you’ll get a good overview of much of what there is to see and do in Chania city.
-No doubt though, you’ll want to spend time exploring some or all the following things to do in Chania more on your own.
+In all the tours above you’ll get a good overview of much of what there is to see and do in Chania City.
+No doubt though, you’ll want to spend more time exploring some or all the following things to do in on your own.

 2. Explore Chania Old Town

-One of our favourite things to do in a new destination is to wander aimlessly to see what we stumble across.
-Historic Chania old town is perfect for this and is the reason it’s top of our list of the best things to do in Chania.
+One of our favourite things to do in a new destination is to just wander to see what we stumble across.
+Historic Chania Old Town is perfect for this and is the reason it’s top of our list of the best things to do in Chania.

-Getting lost in Chania old town’s maze of narrow, cobbled back-streets, admiring the Venetian, Ottaman and Cretan architecture is a pleasure.
+Getting lost in Chania’s old town maze of narrow, cobbled back-streets, and admiring the Venetian, Ottoman and Cretan architecture is a pleasure.

 Enticing shops selling souvenirs, jewellery and local crafts, line the streets.
 There are also cosy cafes, traditional tavernas, restaurants and quirky bars, with more tucked away in courtyards and patios.